RIPE-NCC/rpki-validator/rpki-validator-app/README.txt

 RPSL route object output (beta)
 -------------------------------

-With version 2.18 we have added beta support for exporting the full validated ROA set in RPSL route object format: http://yourhost:http-port/export.rpsl
+With version 2.18 we have added support for exporting the full validated ROA set in RPSL route object format: http://yourhost:http-port/export.rpsl

-This beta feature is intended to make it easier to integrate using ROA data in an existing RPSL based tool chain.
+This feature is intended to make it easier to integrate using ROA data in an existing RPSL based tool chain.
 When using this feature please keep the following in mind:

  1) Mandatory attributes missing from ROAs